EinInnSol/einharjer-site1/README.md

 # EINHARJER INNOVATIVE SOLUTIONS

-Outreach powered by data, trust, and StoryGraph™.
+With navigation bar and StoryGraph™ support.